 He has studied under Canada’s premiere acting coaches Sears and Switzer as well as at the world famous Second City in Toronto.
 He has been an instructor at Durham College, Charactors School for the Arts, as well as at high schools thru-out the GTA.

-Amy Helsby is thrilled to be a part of the March Break program with the Durham Improv team.
-As a graduate of the Musical Theatre program from the University of Windsor, Amy has been teaching drama, dance, and vocal music in both the Ottawa and Durham region for over 12 years.
+Amy Helsby is a graduate of the Musical Theatre program from the University of Windsor, Amy has been teaching drama, dance, and vocal music in both the Ottawa and Durham region for over 12 years.
 She serves as the Promotions and Marketing Director for the Oshawa Little Theatre Board of Directors, and has choreographed both Fiddler on the Roof and Annie (OLT) and an additional production of Annie with Scarborough Music Theatre (which she won a Thea award for).
 Previous credits include ‘Beth’ in Merrily We Roll Along,’ Cassie’ in A Chorus Line and ‘the Courtesan’ in The Boys from Syracuse.
 Amy is an instructor with the Ottawa School of Speech and Drama where she has directed and choreographed over 15 musical productions.